AutoConfig Filter Types

 Generic filters | Used for all job types. |

-User Variables | This is not a filter category category of, instead it is data that can be stored and retrieved from within any job.
-User variables can be filtered, and accessed by other jobs than the one that saved them. |
+User Variables | User Variables: This describes data, not a filter category, that can be stored and retrieved from within any AutoConfig job.
+User variables can be filtered and accessed by other jobs than the one that saved them. |

-Ticker filters
+Ticker Filters

 Type | Description | Example | Extras |